obviouslynotraffa/Cybersecurity/6_exams/Reverse_Pwn/collegeAdmission/README.md

 For the first question, we can see with ida that the correct input is: `Anya Forger, Park Avenue 128`.

 The second and the third question is asked to enter a digit from 0 to 9, where the correct answer is always different.
 This result, is decided in `think()` function, that use a `rand()` to generate random numbers.
-What we can do is `nop` the piece of code where the `seed` of the `rand()` is set (so nop the `srand()`), in this way the `rand()` function return always the same value each time we start the program.
-So, what we can do is a brute force approach, manually trying each number.
-Once the dish or video number is found, it will remain fixed even after restarting the program.
-Worst case scenario, you have to try 20 times.
+What we can do replace the rand() function, with a register, where the value stored is fixed.
+In this way, the number that the function `think()` returns is always the same: 1.

-With this patch, see `collegeAdmission_patched`, the numbers were 3 - 6 .
+Check out the `patch.diff` file.

 Before we do that, there's the anti debugger thar will check if we are patching the code or using a debugger.
 Since we need to disable it, we can just `nop` the call of `stack trace` in the function `security_check()`.